Why Social Customer Service Falls Behind

 Make sure systems within the organization support these types of interactions so they don’t fall through the cracks.

+- Being jerky.
 This goes without saying, but for some reason I have to say it.
 Don’t be a jerk.
 Customers are the only profit center for any company.
 Treat them nicely.

 Many companies still haven’t figured out customer service in general, let alone how to address it via social channels.
 Those that get it right earn some impressive loyalty from customers.